The best areas to stay in Palermo

 Situated right to the West of Borgo Vecchio, Politeama Liberta is an elegant neighborhood in central Palermo that will offer lots of shopping venues and a clean and classy environment.
 The neighborhood offers a nice selection of homestay accomodation and rental apartments but they will be on the more expensive side.
 While in the neighborhood, catch a show at the Politeama Garibaldi Theater or visit the delightful English Garden, a little haven of peace in busy Palermo.

 Photo credit: Flickr – groucho

-While staying close to Palermo, you can rent an apartment or sleep at the hotel on the coast.
-Thanks to the island and seaside situation of the city, to stay in Palermo allows a restful stay in Palermo, without being bathed in the tumult of the city center.
+While staying close to Palermo, why not rent an apartment or sleep at at hotel on the coast?
+Situated on seaside of an island, Palermo is the perfect place to enjoy a restful stay without the inconvenience of the tumult of the city centre.
 At the foot of Mount Pellegrino, there are two interesting districts of Palermo will offer you a different experience than the rest of Palermo..
-These areas are quiet all year and we are full of eyes: fine sand, turquoise waters, refined architecture … Staying in Mondello or Addaura, in a word, it’s beautiful!
-Renting accommodation here will be synonymous with rest and relaxation !
+These areas are quiet all year round and offer an eye-full of magnificent features: fine sand, turquoise waters, refined architecture… In other words, staying in Mondello or Addaura is simply a beautiful experience.
+Renting accommodation here will be synonymous with rest and relaxation!
 These neighborhoods are pretty far from the city center, about 6 miles away, and public transport isn’t as reliable as you would hope.
 As such, we recommend you think about renting a car in Palermo if you are to stay here, and as a result, we recommend you book a parking spot in Palermo before you arrive, as it can be tricky to find spots otherwise.